mrkedzierski/Rainbow2024p2/README.md

 # Rainbow2024p2
-This is a poem about rainbows, kitty cats, and puppies Red
+This is a poem about rainbows, kitty cats, and puppies!
+Red
 Orange
 Yellow